kevinash/myaistartups/README.md

 - Two Years Ago: $60,000 * 5 = $300,000
 - Last Year: $200,000 * 5 = $1,000,000
 - This Year: $300,000 * 5 = $1,500,000

-1+AI is a new buisiness model we offer to our customers, based on AI Blueprint platform we developed.
-Let us build your solution, using our 1+AI development model that consists of a single human engineer + AI.
-We deliver end-to-end AI solutions for businesses requiring deep AI expertise, AI Agents, Web and mobile applications using AI, AI Search, support and other custom solutions, on any cloud platform.

 ### Season 1 Episode 2 - AGENTOMAT